dathan/go-grpc-video-call-manager/README.md

 ## Purpose

 Exercise my go skills, build something fun that I can use every day.
-I have to join a zoom session every day.
+I have to join a meet session every day.
 Why do I have to click a link?
 That is annoying to do every day.
 So why not automate it?